Understanding Aspect Ratio

-We've come across this problem before in a couple of different situations: (1) Occasionally, channels that normally broadcast shows in 16:9 mistakenly broadcast a 16:9 show in a 4:3 space; (2) Sometimes, DVDs labeled "anamorphic" will have this effect — even though they're supposed to fit a 16:9 screen, your DVD player or TV may not handle the signal properly.
-In both cases, you may be able to correct the problem by adjusting aspect ratio settings on your cable/satellite box or DVD player, but often the easiest (and possibly only) thing you can do is simply zoom the smaller 16:9 image to fill your larger 16:9 screen.
+We've come across this problem before in a couple of different situations: (1) Occasionally, channels that normally broadcast shows in 16:9 mistakenly broadcast a 16:9 show in a 4:3 space; (2) Sometimes, DVDs labeled "anamorphic" will have this effect — even though they're supposed to fit a 16:9 screen, your disc player or TV may not handle the signal properly.
+In both cases, you may be able to correct the problem by adjusting aspect ratio settings on your cable/satellite box or disc player, but often the easiest (and possibly only) thing you can do is simply zoom the smaller 16:9 image to fill your larger 16:9 screen.

 |A 4:3 image with a pillar box on a screen set to a 4:3 aspect ratio.|